The Latest: Police widow decries DA over Abu-Jamal appeal

 A city judge granted the former Black Panther a new appeal based on a potential conflict of interest involving an earlier judge.

-Krasner’s office says he spoke with Maureen Faulkner on Tuesday before dropping his challenge to the new appeal.
+Krasner’s office says he spoke with Maureen Faulkner on Tuesday before making a final decision to drop his challenge to the new appeal.

 2:45 p.m.